 “We decided to try a summer series on all the Thursdays in August that year,” Duncan recalls.
 “I gave the first one myself, on the 1st August, and a wonderful team of ladies prepared refreshments.
 We were gratified by the good turnout, and we decided to make it a regular thing.
 I was young then, and bursting with ideas.
 Almost too many ideas!
-But I’d never have imagined then that we’d still be going now, 17 years later.
-A lot of water has flowed under the bridge, but the central ideas and priorities have remained unchanged.
+But I’d never have imagined then that we’d still be going two decades later.
+A lot of water has flowed under the bridge, but the central ideas and priorities have remained unchanged.”

 Duncan’s second objective has been to support young musicians at the beginning of their careers – “I was one myself, in fact, when I started the whole thing”, he observes with a laugh – and to present a wide and challenging range of music, stepping far beyond the established and well-loved masterpieces of the baroque, classical and romantic repertoire.
 “The old favourite pieces are there, of course”, he is quick to reassure, “but we are able to take far bigger risks in our regular series than the average music club or concert society would be able to do.”
 Duncan points out that the concerts receive no outside funding, being entirely dependent on the current modest £5 admission charge.

 After less than two years in their original home, the concerts had to move to a new venue.
 The Weymouth Arts Centre closed in 2004 and, after a few concerts at Weymouth College, the series moved permanently to St Mary’s Church in September that year.
 “The church is a beautiful setting for music and is ideally located in the town centre.
-We have had a wonderfully fruitful and happy relationship with our hosts there for some 15 years now”, Duncan tells us.
+We have had a wonderfully fruitful and happy relationship with our hosts there ever since”, Duncan tells us.
 “Initially we took the old Arts Centre piano to St Mary’s but, in 2007, the Weymouth and Portland Piano Association purchased a new instrument, a Yamaha, which is now housed at St Mary’s Church.
 And we are lucky enough to be able to use the piano for our concerts.
 People are constantly remarking on the wonderful setting and piano, and how fortunate we are to have such an ideal set-up.
-It’s warm and welcoming, and I try to make the concerts like that, too.”
+It’s warm and welcoming, and I’ve always tried to make the concerts like that, too.”

 Among many other highlights of the first ten years was a special celebrity concert in January 2006, when oboist George Caird and cellist Jane Salmon joined Duncan for a recital of which the Dorset Echo wrote: “The three played as well as I have heard anywhere, and to a packed house.”

 Tragedy struck in 2011 when Angela Nankivell died after a long illness.
 “She shouldered the weight of the administrative burden, which was considerable, and was a wonderful musician and a good friend.
 I miss her very much, and when she was ill I wondered whether we’d be able to continue”, admits Duncan.
-Fortunately, his colleague and friend Jean Shannon, formerly General Administrator of the Scottish Baroque Ensemble and other premier professional organisations, came to the rescue and was Concerts Manager for the past nine seasons.
+Fortunately, his colleague and friend Jean Shannon, formerly General Administrator of the Scottish Baroque Ensemble and other premier professional organisations, came to the rescue and became Concerts Manager for almost a decade.
 “Jean really saved the series,” Duncan tells me, “and I owe her a huge debt.
-Jean has organised concerts for decades at the Southbank Centre and other London venues, and she knows her job inside out and at the highest level.
+Jean had organised concerts for decades at the Southbank Centre and other London venues, and she knows her job inside out and at the highest level.
 I could never have coped with the organisation, but Jean put an immense amount of work in and helped us to build on the structure that Angela had already set in place.
 We streamlined the planning process to 10 concerts per year – previously we’d had more – and we managed to build up our audiences further.
-Jean created a website, an electronic mailing list and regular reminder bulletins, and our audiences shot up.
-They usually number between 50 and 80 people these days.”
+Jean created a website, an electronic mailing list and regular reminder bulletins, and our audiences shot up.”

-“In 2022 we’ll have been going for 20 years,” muses Duncan, “and we’re getting to the stage now where performers who are now established tell me that they gave one of their first concerts for us, and what a pivotal experience it was for them.
+“After 20 years,” muses Duncan, “we’re now at the stage where performers who are now established tell me that they gave one of their first concerts for us, and what a pivotal experience it was for them.
 I believe we still have a role to fulfil, and it’s invigorating and challenging to look forward.”